Get insider access

 Workshop

 The Dyson V11 is a cordless stick/handheld vacuum.
-It sits in the upper mid-range of Dyson's extensive lineup of V-series cordless stick vacuums, above the less powerful and older Dyson Cyclone V10 and Dyson V8, but slightly below the newer, more powerful Dyson V15 Detect as well as the Dyson Gen5detect.
+It sits in the upper mid-range of Dyson's extensive lineup of V-series cordless stick vacuums, above the less powerful and older Dyson Cyclone V10 and the Dyson V8, but slightly below the newer, more powerful Dyson V15 Detect and the Dyson Gen5detect.
 The V11 offers strong performance on a variety of surface types and features a surface detection system that enables it to automatically change its suction power mode to suit different floor types.
 However, it foregoes the particle sensor found in more recently released models.

 Our Verdict